Breast Imaging

 Overview

-For those interested in advanced training, the Division of Breast Imaging offers qualified physicians a one year non-tenured breast imaging instructorship.
-Candidates must have an MD or equivalent and successfully completed a residency in diagnostic radiology at an ACGME accredited institution.
+For those interested in advanced training, the Division of Breast Imaging offers qualified physicians a one-year non-tenured breast imaging instructorship.
+Candidates must have an MD or equivalent and have successfully completed a residency in diagnostic radiology at an ACGME-accredited institution.

-Our post-graduate fellowship program focuses on all aspects of breast imaging, including clinical consultation, screening and diagnostic mammography, breast ultrasound, breast MRI, galactography, and image-guided interventional procedures; core biopsies are performed under ultrasound, stereotactic, and MRI guidance.
-In addition to gaining further expertise in this subspecialty, fellows will serve as junior faculty, playing a significant role in resident education.
+Our post-graduate fellowship program focuses on all aspects of breast imaging, including clinical consultation, screening and diagnostic mammography, breast ultrasound, breast MRI, contrast enhanced mammography, galactography, and image-guided interventional procedures.
+Core biopsies are performed under ultrasound, stereotactic, and MRI guidance.
+In addition to gaining further expertise in this subspecialty, fellows will serve as junior faculty and play a significant role in resident education.

-Our program complies with the timeline established by Society of Chairs of Academic Radiology Departments (SCARD).
+Our program complies with the timeline established by the Society of Chairs of Academic Radiology Departments (SCARD).
+Our program cannot accept applications or offer an opportunity to interview until November 1, 2024.
+Applications may be uploaded to Interfolio , but will not be reviewed until November 1.

+Interviews will begin January 13, 2025 and end March 31, 2025.
 A personal interview is required for all applicants.
-The interviews will be conducted virtually for this cycle upon the recommendation of SCARD.
+Interviews will be conducted virtually this cycle upon the recommendation of SCARD.

-For questions about the position, please contact Sandy Kerns via email at sk9ef@virginia.edu.
+For questions about the position or fellowship, please contact Karen Hyde at grm4na@uvahealth.org.

 Additional Information

 Fellows are selected on the basis of their medical training, general and academic achievements, and personal qualities.
-No preference is given to any particular medical school or geographic area, nor is race, sex, or national origin a consideration.
-International medical graduates need to have a permanently validated ECFMG certificate and have passed USMLE Steps 1, 2 and 3.
+International medical graduates need to have a permanently validated ECFMG certificate and have passed USMLE I, II, and III.
 They will be offered a visa for the duration of their fellowship.

 Pre-Employment Drug Testing and Background Check